At a glance: Democratic presidential primary results and state delegate counts

 Delegate count: 68

-Biden was projected to win Missouri and secure at least 23 delegates.
-Sanders will win at least 10 delegates.
+Biden won Missouri and will secure at least 32 delegates.
+Sanders will win at least 18 delegates.

 While neither campaign made a major investment in Missouri, Biden's support from black voters helped propel him to victory in the state.
 Sanders lost Missouri by a tiny margin to Clinton in 2016.